Scroll Percentage: 0%

 Colombia Conservation Facts

 Situated in north-western South America on the Tumbes-Chocó-Magdalena and Tropical Andes Biodiversity Hotspots, Colombia is one of the world's 17 megadiverse countries and home to an astonishing 10% of all biodiversity on earth.
-The forested slopes of the Andes support incredible biodiversity and are important not only for the country's natural heritage but also in preserving some of the world's unique species.
+The forested slopes of the Andes support incredible biodiversity and are important not only for the country's natural heritage but also in preserving some of the world's most unique species.
 According to the IUCN Red list, Colombia is home to 1,665 threatened species.
-Approximately 17% of its land and coastal areas are protected.
+Approximately 17% of its land and coastal areas are also protected.

 Large Projects in Colombia